-According to the zone district intent stated in the Denver Zoning Code, the C-MX-8 district is intended "to promote safe, active, and pedestrian-scaled, diverse areas through the use of building forms that clearly define and activate the public street edge" (DZC Section 7.2.2.1.A) and for "areas or intersections served primarily by arterial streets where a building scale of 2 to 8 stories is desired" (DZC Section 7.2.2.2.C).
+According to the zone district intent stated in the Denver Zoning Code, the C-MX-8 district is intended "to promote safe, active, and pedestrian-scaled, diverse areas through the use of building forms that clearly define and activate the public street edge" (DZC Section 7.2.2.1.A) and for "areas or intersections served primarily by arterial streets where a building scale of 2 to 8 stories is desired" (DZC Section 7.2.2.C).
 Though the subject property is not directly adjacent to an arterial street, it is served by arterials including Fox Street, which is one half-block to the west and becomes an arterial one block south and gives direct access to 38th Avenue and Park Avenue - both of which are major arterials - and Interstate 25.
-The proposed C-MX-8 zone district would facilitate the development of an active and diverse urban center, consistent with the purpose and intent of the zone district.
+This meets the intent of the code that the zone district be applied to areas served primarily by arterials.
+The proposed C-MX-8zone district would facilitate the development of an active and diverse urban center, consistent with the purpose and intent of the zone district.